 Field Туре Label Description ovent id string The ID of this particular event.
-Must be a valid Ledgerevent_id String (as described in value.proto).
+Must be a valid Ledger- event_id String (as described in value.proto).
 Required con- string The ID of the created contract.
-Must be a valid Ledgertract_id String (as described in value.proto).
+Must be a valid Ledger- tract_id String (as described in value.proto).
 Required tem- plate_id Identifier The template of the created contract.
 Required con- tract_key Value The key of the created contract, if defined.
 Optional create_ar- guments Record The arguments that have been used to create the contract.
 Required wit- string repeated The parties that are notified of this event.
-When a Creness_par- atedEvent is returned as part of a transaction tree, this tiespui will include all the parties specified in the TransactionFil- ter that are informees of the event.
-If served as part of a flat transaction those will be limited to all parties spec- ified in the TransactionFilter that are stakeholders of the a kudu ay contract (i.e. either signatories or observers).
-Required signatories string repeated The signatories for this contract as specified by the template.
-Required string repeated The observers for this contract as specified explicitly by observers String repeated the template or implicitly as choice controllers.
-Required odroo google.pro- The agreement text of the contract.
-We use StringValue agree- to- to properly reflect optionality on the wire for backwards ment_text buf.String- compatibility.
+When a Cre- ness_par- atedEvent is returned as part of a transaction tree, this ties will include all the parties specified in the TransactionFil- 1.00 ter that are informees of the event.
+If served as part of a flat transaction those will be limited to all parties spec- ified in the TransactionFilter that are stakeholders of the contract (i.e. either signatories or observers).
+Required string repeated The signatories for this contract as specified by the tem- signatories String repeated plate.
+Required string repeated The observers for this contract as specified explicitly by observers the template or implicitly as choice controllers.
+Required agree- google.pro- The agreement text of the contract.
+We use StringValue ment_text to- to properly reflect optionality on the wire for backwards ment_text buf.String- compatibility.
 This is necessary since the empty string Value is an acceptable (and in fact the default) agreement text, but also the default string in protobuf.
 This means a newer client works with an older sandbox seamlessly.
 Optional